Local and National Group Grief Support Groups

 Our team provides opportunities for a variety of loss situations to support you on your journey including the following:

 In-person support groups now available!
 Groups run for six consecutive weeks.
-Groups are free, but registration is required (maximum 8 participants per group).
+Groups are free, but registration is required and space is limited (maximum 8 participants per group).
 To register, please call 317-621-4646 or email Julie at [email protected].
+Visit https://www.ecommunity.com/services/post-acute-care/in-touch-grief-bereavement for current in-person group offerings, start dates, and availability.

 Our virtual support groups are safe, confidential, and open to anyone in the community.
 Please see the virtual schedule below.
 Go to www.ecommunity.com/services/post-acute-care/in-touch-grief-bereavement, find the virtual group you’d like to join, then click the JOIN link to attend the meeting when it's time.
 Virtual group times are as follows: